IIIF/cookbook-recipes/recipe/0031-bound-multivolume/index.md

 ## Example

 This example uses the seven volumes of [*Gottesdienstliche Ceremonien, Oder H. Kirchen-Gebräuche Und Religions-Pflichten Der Christen*](https://digital.library.ucla.edu/catalog/ark:/21198/zz001hd85r) which have been bound into a single physical volume (truncated to only a few pages of each of the first 2 volumes here for brevity).
-The Manifest contains a Range to represent the top-level structure (the physical codex) and additional embedded Ranges to represent each of the discrete textual volumes as well as the front and back matter.
+The Manifest contains a Range to represent the top-level structure (the physical codex) and additional embedded Ranges to represent each of the discrete textual volumes as well as the front matter.
 ```
 {
     "structures": [